cornell-netlab/capisce/README.md

 Now to build Capisce, run `make`.

-Verify your build by running `./capisce exp -?`
+Verify your build by running `./capisce exp -help`

 ### Installing from source